websemantics/awesome-ant-design/README.md

 If you love Ant Design, you might also like to know about:

-- [PatternFly](https://www.patternfly.org): A community of designers and developers collaborating to build a UI framework for enterprise web applications.
+- [Awesome PatternFly](https://github.com/websemantics/awesome-patternfly): A list of resources for [PatternFly](https://www.patternfly.org), a community of designers and developers collaborating to build a UI framework for enterprise web applications.

 ## Contributing